dokipen3d/cpplox/sphinx/source/index.rst

 can be seen a seen as a companion piece to it to show how a similar implementation can be made \
 using c++.

+I mainly use struct instead of classes to make it easier to follow along and to make it easier \
+to write as I was going and not have to worry about private/public access.
+One thing I didn't \
+have to think about.

 .. hlist::